 The UBW Choreographic Center Initiative (CCI) is a ten-year initiative and investment in the development of women choreographers of the African Diaspora, whose voices are not as prominent in the national arts ecology as they should be.

-The UBW Choreographic Center is an extension of the UBW mission and will be rooted in UBW core values.
-It will take a two-pronged approach – supporting the individual choreographer and bringing about systemic change in the field of dance.
+The UBW CCI is an extension of the UBW mission and is rooted in UBW core values.
+It takes a two-pronged approach – supporting the individual choreographer and bringing about systemic change in the field of dance.

 UBW has identified several areas where the organization is best equipped to intervene over the next 10-15 years to improve the working conditions of women choreographers of color which include:

-The focus of Phase One Programming of the Center is to provide direct support to three distinct Cohorts of artists and engage institutional partners to lay the foundation for future support for these artists and the vision of the Center.
-Through the Center programming, UBW will provide choreographers with opportunities for funding, training, convening, networking, mentoring, critical reflection and collaboration.
+The focus of Phase One Programming of the CCI is to provide direct support to three distinct Cohorts of artists and engage institutional partners to lay the foundation for future support for these artists and the vision of the CCI.
+Through the CCI programming, UBW will provide choreographers with opportunities for funding, training, convening, networking, mentoring, critical reflection and collaboration.